DhruvGupta130/OrderFood/README.md

-Here's a modified version of the food delivery app description, incorporating additional features and improving the structure:

----

 # 🍽️ Welcome to **The Gupta's** Food Delivery App!

 Experience seamless food delivery, bringing delicious meals right to your doorstep!
 Whether you're craving a quick bite or planning a feast, we've got you covered.